BACK

 • You will most often be asked not to drink or eat anything after midnight the night before your procedure.

-• Take the drugs your provider has told you to take with a small sip of water.
+• Take the medicines your cardiologist has told you to take with a small sip of water.

 • You will be told when to arrive at the hospital.